Answering your questions

 Student fee information

 For students, there is no upfront student cost to register for and attend Orientation.
 New students are assessed a New Student Transition Fee that you will see on your first semester student bill.
 The New Student Transition Fee varies by your student type.
-This fee covers your full Orientation experience including all online, virtual and in-person experiences, your Orientation materials, and transition programming that supports you and your family in your first year at VCU.
+This fee covers your full Orientation experience including all online, virtual and in-person experiences, your Orientation materials, and transition programming that supports you and your family and supporters in your first year at VCU.

 For more information on student fees, visit Student Financial Services.

-Family member/guest fee information
+Family member/supporter fee information

-Family/guest fees for Orientation are non-refundable and are collected at the time of registration to secure your guest’s spot in the program.
+Family/supporter fees for Orientation are non-refundable and are collected at the time of registration to secure your guest’s spot in the program.
 Students can add a guest to their reservation by logging back in to your Orientation account.
 Payments are made via a secure payment site and all major credit/debit cards are accepted.
 We do not accept cash or checks.

 The Ram Ready Orientation Modules are designed to complement and supplement your Orientation session.
-Some modules will be released before Orientation and are intended to help you prepare for your Orientation session and the course registration process.
+The modules will be released before Orientation and are intended to help you prepare for your Orientation session and the course registration process.

 More details on the Ram Ready Orientation Modules will be available soon, and information will be emailed to students who are registered for Orientation.